18F/g-research/speaking.md

 TTS has a number of guilds that function as communities of practice here at the GSA.
 The Research Guild has a diverse membership that includes professional researchers with private-sector experience (mainly 18F staff) and career public servants who are research curious (mainly from other parts of GSA).

-Our guild normally meets Wednesdays from 2-2:30 EST, and the format is largely unstructured.
+Our guild normally meets Tuesdays from 2-2:30 EST, and the format is largely unstructured.
 Sometimes we'll discuss a few of the big questions that researchers tend to wrestle with (“how can we invite a more diverse group of people to participate in our research?”); at other times, one or two members will share how they’ve conducted research on their last/current project.
 Most meetings are recorded.

 ## Speaking with us